Hobart, Launceston, Cradle Coast

 Delivery is subject to sufficient enrolment numbers

-In this unit, you will be introduced to the regulatory environment that applied science enterprises operate in.
+In this unit you will be introduced to the regulatory environment in which applied science enterprises operate.
 In particular, you will explore the regulatory challenges of product safety, biosecurity and environment protection, as well as business practices inherent in product development, manufacture and commercialisation.
-As an integral part of your studies, you will gain a familiarity with various bodies (including local, state and federal government) that regulate applied science enterprises.
-You will also learn how various tools including Australian and international standards support regulatory compliance by business.
-You will apply your knowledge to work-based scenarios that explore key compliance questions.
+You will gain familiarity with various bodies (including local, state and federal government) that regulate applied science enterprises, learn how various tools including Australian and international standards support regulatory compliance by business, and apply your knowledge to explore questions of compliance in work-based scenarios.

 |Unit name||Regulatory Challenges|

 |Location||Study period||Attendance options||Available to|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).